P ≠ RP Proof

 However, this assertion is false, being true only for the old traditional

-definition of polynomial-time DTM, since in the new definition (Def.
-3.7),
+definition of poly-time computation, since in the new definition (Def.
+3.7), the polynomial CAN definitely

-polynomial CAN definitely depend on the input – as long as it does not depend
+depend on the input – as long as that k

-on the input’s length.
-Think: this is just a matter of Math object definition,
+is in O(1).
+Think: This is just a matter of Math object definition,

 not of mathematical error or correctness, at all.
 We are not obligated to